 - Norwegian University of Science and Technology

-Students will learn about design, synthesis, characterisation, production and development of polymeric materials throughout the duration of the programme.
+Students will learn about the design, synthesis, characterisation, production and development of polymeric materials throughout the programme.
 The materials covered in the programme include plastics, rubber, composites, paper, wood and other biological materials.
 Students will be able to tackle challenges pertaining to the choice of raw materials (renewable versus fossil), and the choice of production processes, material combinations and manufacturing methods.
 Great emphasis is placed on environmental issues, such as environmentally-friendly material production and the development of sustainable materials.

 - Polymer engineering (Technical University of Denmark)

 - Macromolecular materials (KTH Royal Institute of Technology)

 In your application to the programme, you must include a summary sheet in which you indicate your study track and specify which university you will attend in year 1 and year 2.

 The degree project is carried out in the last term of the second year of the programme.
 The degree project is, thus, undertaken at the second-year university in a research group or as a project in industry.
 The thesis is to be a synthesis of the knowledge and competencies gained in the three preceding terms.
 The thesis is supervised jointly with faculty from the student's first- and second-year university.
 The results are presented as a written report and according to the rules at the first and second-year universities.